DontSlipOnDirt/NL2Vis/README.md

 1. Vision model:

 We implement the evaluation with a vision language model such as GPT-4o-mini for MLLM-as-a-Judge.
-And due to the rate limit of Azure API, we choose Openai API for vision model instead:
+Due to the rate limit of Azure API, we choose Openai API for the vision model instead:

 ```python
 vision_model = ChatOpenAI(